Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * The painting, *Pastoral Concert*, includes a fully clothed nobleman playing a lute while a nude woman plays a flute.

 * The painting, *Venus of Urbino*, includes a dog sleeping on white sheets.

+* Madalena Casulana was the first professional woman composer to see her own compositions in print.